Egeeio/egee-xyz/ocs.md

 ---
 title:     My OC's
 layout:    page
+permalink: ocs
 ---

 An OC is an "Original Character.
 It's a bit like a character in a story!